 Establishing a night time routine for our dogs isn’t easy.
 It is too appealing for some dogs to come and seek company or try and play if they wake up in the middle of the night.
 Ideally, they will sleep through the night with a great routine that keeps them healthy and well-rested.
 It can be particularly hard if you have a puppy to get them to sleep through the night.
-But help is at hand with our 10 tips
+But help is at hand with my top 10 tips.

 You need to create a night time routine and apply positive and patient effort to get the best results.
 This means establishing a pattern of feeding and toilet times, as well as a regular bedtime, all within the same bedroom area.
 Make it somewhere they want to be and create a strong boundary with your own bedroom.

 This post may contain affiliate links from which I will earn a small commission at no cost to you if you make a purchase from one of my links.

 10 ways to help your puppy or dog sleep at night

 Dogs are part of the family and just like us, they need a good night’s sleep.
 A well-rested dog is a happy dog, and a happy dog means a well-behaved dog.
 There are a few things to consider when trying to help your dog get a good night’s sleep.